The-Marcy-Lab-School-Code-Challenges/cc-00-strings-and-arrays/README.md

 ## Code Problems

 1. Declare a function called `stripUpperCase` that takes in a string argument consistenting of only alphabet characters and returns a new string with all uppercase letters removed.
+Note: You should not alter the input str, this function should return a new string.

     ```jsx
     stripUpperCase('Hello'); // 'ello'